 2. My colleagues treat me with respect.

 This is so critical to a psychologically safe team.
-You as a leader can be as respectful as humanly possible, but if your team members are disrespectful towards each other, they will never feel safe.
-It is not practical for you to police every interaction, so you need to have the team develop their own agreement about how they will interact, and you need to have a process for them to hold each other accountable.
+You as a leader can be as respectful as humanly possible, but if your team members are disrespectful towards each other, they’ll never feel safe.
+It’s not practical for you to police every interaction, so you need to have the team develop their own agreement about how they’ll interact, and you need to have a process for them to hold each other accountable.
 It should only be when this process fails that they need to come to you to enforce respect.
 You could begin with the Putting civility and respect on the agenda workshop to determine what matters to your team members.
 You could also develop a Team agreement by sitting down with each team member individually to create an agreement that everyone can buy into.

 You could also use the Psychologically safe interactions workshop to help people better understand the unintended consequences of their words and behaviours.